1809gaurav/1809gaurav/README.md

 Coordinated events and communication as part of the club's core leadership team.

 **Open Source Contributor — SafeYatri (Social Winter of Code)** · `Dec 2025 – Feb 2026`
-Contributed to SafeYatri, a smart tourist safety monitoring system with a blockchain-based digital ID, built on React, TypeScript, Vite, Tailwind, and Supabase.
+ A smart tourist safety monitoring system with a blockchain-based digital ID, built on React, TypeScript, Vite, Tailwind, and Supabase.

 **Campus Ambassador — GirlScript Summer of Code, LetsUpgrade, Internshala** · `2024 – 2026`
 Represented these programs on campus, driving open-source and upskilling participation among students.